grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ### read: connection reset by peer

 This is caused by the target system resetting the TCP connection.
-This happens when the Load balancer or the server itself isn't able to handle the traffic.
+It happens when the Load Balancer or the server itself isn't able to handle the traffic.

 ```bash
 WARN[0013] Request Failed       error="Get http://test.k6.io: read tcp 172.31.72.209:35288->63.32.205.136:80: read: connection reset by peer"